sechibueze/WTS/api-dev-note.md

 -Guidelines

 #PROJECT TRACKING & MGT
-1. User can sign up. #1
+1. User can sign up. #1 done push to github, PR, check test on travis
 2. User can sign in.
 3. Admin can create a trip.
 4. Admin can cancel a trip.